-I chose to use a Google spreadsheet because it can query Google Finance and pull in live market data, which is awesome.
+I chose to use a Google spreadsheet because it can query Google Finance and pull live market data.
 This helps me easily identify which stocks in my portfolio are reaching the trigger point where I want to buy them, which is typically based on the PE ratio.

 Google Finance functions

 First, let’s cover what financial data a Google spreadsheet can pull.
 According to this help page, the GoogleFinance function will let us pull in these attributes for an equity:

 - price: market price of the stock – delayed by up to 20 minutes.